emredogan7/graph-of-thrones/README.md

 - This repository belongs to an assignment of CENG790 Big Data Analytics Course, METU.

-- Detailed assignment description can be found [here](./assignment-definition.pdf).
+- Detailed assignment description can be found [here](./doc/assignment-definition.pdf).

-- A more detailed technical report is available [here](./report.pdf).
+- A more detailed technical report is available [here](./doc/report.pdf).

+- The complete list of cypher queries is [here](./main.cypher).

 ## Dataset
 - [stormofswords.csv](./data/stormofswords.csv) includes `Source`, `Target`, `Weight` where Source and Target represent characters from the books, while the weight quantifies the number of interactions between these two characters.